ddemcak/TemplatesFileGenerator/README.md

 * Chech the results and thank later :-).

 ## Reverser
-Reconstructs template and CSV data from set of configuration files.
+Reconstructs template and CSV data from set of configuration files in a folder.

 This script requires 4 arguments:
 * Input directory name
 * Generated Template filename
 * Generated CSV data filename
-* Delimter
+* Delimter (usually comma or tab)

 ### How to use
 * Download of pull.